huisedenanhai/YASL/doc/definitions.md

             extern func_name: T -> T
             TypDeclare
             let name = t
-            let name: T = t
             entry name = t
-            entry name: T = t
 ```

-`'c` in function type `T <'c>-> T` is used to distinguish typing context.
-Every well typed function has determinstic calling context, which makes code generation easier.
+`'c` in function type `T <'c>-> T` is auto generated function id, so each function has different type, which makes code gen simple as calling context type and method to call are all deterministic.

 Users will not write any `'c`.
-If one writes `T1 -> T2 -> T3` for type checking, he declares a template type with parameter `'c`, which will be instantiated later as `T1 <'c>-> T2 <'c, T1>-> T3`.
+If one writes `T1 -> T2` for type checking, he declares a template type with parameter `'c`, which will be instantiated later as `T1 <'c>-> T2`.

 We currently do not allow function as argument to avoid complex generic types.

 Entry functions are visible in the translated GLSL code.
-They must be naive funtions.

 Types should be forward declared.
-We don't support recursive type.
+We don't support recursive types.

-### Naive functions

-A function type `T1 -> T2 -> .. -> Tn` is naive if
-+ It is instantiated in the empty context
-+ all `Ti`s are plain types or the type is `Unit -> PlainType`

 ## Typing